 It’s estimated that there are well over 10,000 such torii gates leading for over 4km through the woods to the top of the Inari mountain (a journey which takes about 2 hours to complete).
 Each was donated and inscribed by a local business – their sheer volume makes for quite a sight.

 As well as being the name of the mountain the shrine is dedicated to Inari who is the Shinto god of rice, and foxes are thought to be his messengers.
 There is a superstition among the Japanese that they are capable of possessing a human’s spirit, making you lose your mind!
-Some visitors had written their wishes on wooden plaques shaped like a fox head and customised it with their own drawings.
+Some visitors had written their wishes on wooden plaques shaped like fox heads and customised them with their own drawings.

 Walking through the gated tunnels is quite a magical experience and apparently even more so if you visit around dusk.
 It was drizzling when I visited but didn’t dampen the overall spirit.